Lauren is a writer, teacher, student, and creative.

-After graduate school, Lauren had to face the post-recession job market with something that was not considered valuable in those years: two music degrees.
+After graduate school, she had to face the post-recession job market with something that was not considered valuable in those years: two music degrees.
 With bills (and loans!) breathing down her neck, she had no choice but to become as resourceful as possible.
 When she considered what she could really offer the world, and how she might convince employers to take a chance, it always came back to writing.
 Words had been a focus in college and graduate school; why should anything be different IRL?
 That thought sparked a career built on distilling complex ideas to resonate with all kinds of audiences.

 Lauren went on to work in retail, education, nonprofits, and as a global storytelling lead at IBM.
 Looking back, she realizes that somewhere along the way, she simply transitioned from opera–a 19th century form of storytelling–to a more modern one.
-Here’s what a manager said about her work.

 For writing samples, peruse her Instagram accounts, or check out her ZINE!

 I have experience with product narrative, brand voice, social media, presentations, articles, blog posts, website copy, editing, and speech writing and would love to support you.

 After beginning as an opera singer and spending years in marketing, I became a storyteller and global communications lead at IBM.
 For three years, I led IBM initiatives related to internal engagement, collaborative culture, and crafting relatable storylines for tech products.